temporalio/documentation/docs/typescript/production-deploy.md

 ### Options

 Workers can emit metrics and traces.
-There are a few [temlemetry options](https://typescript.temporal.io/api/interfaces/worker.TelemetryOptions) that can be provided to [`Runtime.install`](https://typescript.temporal.io/api/classes/worker.runtime/#install), the common ones being:
+There are a few [telemetry options](https://typescript.temporal.io/api/interfaces/worker.TelemetryOptions) that can be provided to [`Runtime.install`](https://typescript.temporal.io/api/classes/worker.runtime/#install).
+The common options are:

 - `metrics: { otel: { url } }`: The URL of a gRPC [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
 - `metrics: { prometheus: { bindAddress } }`: Address on the Worker host that will have metrics for [Prometheus](https://prometheus.io/) to scrape.

-To set up tracing of Workflows and Activities use our [opentelemetry-interceptors](/typescript/logging#opentelemetry-tracing) package.
+To set up tracing of Workflows and Activities, use our [opentelemetry-interceptors](/typescript/logging#opentelemetry-tracing) package.

 ### Monitoring